Dog-Friendly Countryside Gîte in Normandy – Enclosed Garden & Quiet Walks

 Dog-Friendly Beaches in La Manche

-Many local beaches allow dogs outside the main summer months, and some are dog-friendly year-round depending on access points and tides.
-Low tide reveals vast stretches of sand perfect for long, leg-stretching walks.
-High tide changes the mood entirely, but the walking remains just as satisfying.
+Many beaches in La Manche welcome dogs outside the main summer bathing period, and some allow dogs year-round on leads.
+Low tide reveals vast stretches of sand ideal for long walks; high tide changes the mood, not the access.

 Eating Out with Dogs (Very Normal, Actually)